UK could face Russian ‘aggression’ for years to come, warns MI5 boss

 “We have seen at least 10 such potential threats since January alone.
 We work at pace with domestic and international partners to disrupt this completely unacceptable activity.”

+After mentioning the attack on a Hong Kong pro-democracy protester at the Chinese consulate in Manchester, he said: “We’re seeing further indications of that repression,” adding: “To intimidate and harass UK nationals or those who have made the UK their home cannot be tolerated.”

-During the wide-ranging speech, Mr McCallum said while rising state threats are a “huge challenge”, getting ahead of terror plots was “still the first thing the British public expect of us”, as he told how so-called lone wolf terrorists were “fiendishly hard to detect and disrupt”.
+During the wide-ranging speech, Mr McCallum said while rising state threats are a “huge challenge”, getting ahead of terror plots is “still the first thing the British public expect of us”, as he said so-called lone wolf terrorists are “fiendishly hard to detect and disrupt”.

-MI5 and the police have disrupted 37 late-stage terror attack plots since the start of 2017, an increase of eight since Mr McCallum gave his last update on threats in July last year.
+MI5 and the police have disrupted 37 late-stage terror attack plots since the start of 2017, an increase of eight since Mr McCallum gave his last update on threats last July.

-Security services are seeing growing attempts by right-wing extremists to “acquire weapons”, particularly firearms, “well in advance of any specific targeting intent developing”, Mr McCallum said.
+Security services are seeing growing attempts by right-wing extremists to “acquire weapons”, particularly firearms, whether “illegally obtained, homemade or 3D-printed, “well in advance of any specific targeting intent developing”, Mr McCallum said.

 There are also growing numbers of right-wing extremist “influencers” who “fuel grievances and amplify conspiracy theories”.